UMM-CSci-3601-S19/iteration-4-endgame/Documentation/HTTPS.md

 ![httpsURLPop](./images/httpsURLPop.png)

+#### Options for Setting Up Encrypted Connections

+There are multiple options, and differing levels of involvement for you as a developer.
+While it is possible to set up HTTPS with your Spark server, you can also use CloudFlare.

 #### CloudFlare

 Cloudflare is a content delivery network that secures your website (or web-app) with HTTPS for free.
 When the user makes a request on your site, that information has to make it to your servers, and back to the user.
 Cloudflare sits in the middle between the user and your servers, and ensures that the information between the user and Cloudflare is encrypted.

 #### Buying a Domain Name: